starknebula/F-Zero-GX-RSPR-Generator/RSPR Types.md

 Randomly Selected Parts Race
 ========
 A Randomly Selected (Custom) Parts Race (RSPR) is a type of sub-game for F-Zero GX.
-The idea comes from "Sealed Pack Play" chalenge, a card game tournament where you're given a set number of new booster packs from which to build a deck and compete with.
+The idea comes from the "Sealed Pack Play" chalenge, a card game tournament where you're given a set number of new booster packs from which to build a deck and compete with.
 Likewise for F-Zero GX, we randomly select parts and compete with the machines they can create.

 # Rules of Play